pbuckner/x-plane_plugins/XPython/docs/source/development/modules/dataaccess.rst

 data will not write under these circumstances or if the data ref is read-only.

-..
-NOTE:: to keep the overhead of reading datarefs low, these routines do not do full validation of a dataref; passing a junk value for a dataref can result in crashing the sim.
+.. warning:: to keep the overhead of reading datarefs low, these routines do not do full validation of a dataref; passing a junk value for a dataref can result in crashing the sim.